 - Two measles-mumps-rubella (MMR) vaccines (with the first dose at the age of 12 to 15 months or later and the second dose at age 4 to 6 years or later) or laboratory proof of immunity to measles, mumps, and rubella

-- Meningitis vaccination within the past five years (required if living in campus housing)
+- Meningitis vaccination (MCV4) taken at age 16 or older (required if living in University provided housing)

-All students are strongly encouraged to provide a statement of good health and proof of Hepatitis B, Hepatitis A, Varicella (if no documented case of chicken pox), annual influenza vaccinations, and PPD (tuberculosis) screenings prior to attending Barry University.
-All required and recommended vaccinations are available at the SHC.
+All students are strongly encouraged to provide a statement of good health and proof of: Hepatitis A, Varicella (if no documented case of chicken pox), Meningitis B and an annual influenza vaccinations.
+PPD (tuberculosis) screenings prior to attending Barry University and a yearly screening is also strongly advised.
+All required and recommended vaccinations are available at SHS.

-Immunization records received by the SHC are entered into the University computer system for lifelong retrieval.
-Hard copies of vaccinations administered by the staff of the SHC are maintained for seven years in the SHC.
-The SHC assists all academic programs by providing those immunizations that are required for academic matriculation and clinical rotations.
+Immunization records received by SHS are entered into the University computer system for lifelong retrieval.
+Hard copies of vaccinations administered by the staff of SHS are maintained for seven years in SHS.
+Student Health Services assists all academic programs by providing those immunizations that are required for academic matriculation and clinical rotations.

-- Personal immunization records (signed or stamped by a health care provider)
+- Personal shot records (signed or stamped by a healthcare provider)